 Gender Differences In Response To Emotional Stress

 Associations have been observed in the form and coping mechanisms of stress in regards to gender.
 Men are more external with their stress mechanisms through outlets such as alcohol consumption and aggression.
-Women are more commonly internal with their emotions, sparking mental disorders such as anxiety, depression, panic, and insomnia.
+Women are more commonly internal with their

 Chemical and hormonal mechanisms for this differential risk of mental disorders have yet to be explained in the literature.